-A back yard bbq party complimented by a cold crisp broccoli salad with raisins, bacon and cashews dressed with a mayonnaise, sugar and vinegar based dressing.
+A back yard bbq party complimented by a cold crisp broccoli and bacon salad with raisins and cashews dressed with a mayonnaise, sugar and vinegar based dressing.
 This broccoli salad recipe is a perfect side dish for any back yard BBQ, picnics, parties thrown your way.

 You need this broccoli salad recipe in your back pocket because its make ahead.
 Check it out.